clarkt3/react-foundations/README.md

 # react-foundations
-A closer look at the building blocks of React &amp; Next.js
+A closer look at the building blocks of React & Next.js